lassihi/HSL-departure/README.md

         python3 HSL.py <stop_id> <number_of_departures>

+   Easiest way to find the stop id is navigating to the stop in hsl.fi, and looking at the last part of the URL.
+It should look something like `HSL%3A1020454`. `%3A` decoded is `:`.

    <img width="707" alt="Näyttökuva 2025-05-18 kello 23 33 49" src="https://github.com/user-attachments/assets/67ad58bb-551c-45d9-80d5-2bbc0d14fc46" />

-5. Make it a command.
+6. Make it a command.

    <img width="707" alt="Näyttökuva 2025-05-18 kello 23 32 56" src="https://github.com/user-attachments/assets/271da052-b136-43af-a0db-7ea611704506" />